ElektraInitiative/libelektra/doc/tutorials/crypto.md

 ## Configuration Value Encryption/Decryption

+So far we learned how to encrypt and decrypt entrie configuration files.
+Sometimes we only want to protect a smaller subset of configuration values in a bigger configuration setting.
+For this reason the `crypto` plugin was developed.

 The `crypto` plugin is actually a family of plugins and comes with three different providers:

 1. `crypto_gcrypt` using `libgcrypt`,